 Opening a Bank Account in China Remotely

-- You will need to send the bank the required information in a scripted video, which will be then analysed and validated by the compliance department.
+- Send information via video - You will need to send the bank required information in a scripted video, which will then be analysed and validated by the compliance department.

-- After your business location has been approved, the bank will allow your legal representative to come to the bank with a package of required documents, and you will be asked to perform real-time authentication via a phone call.
+- Final authentication - After your business location has been approved, the bank will allow your legal representative to come to the bank with all the required documents, and you will be asked to perform real-time authentication via a phone call.

 As straightforward as it is, setting up a WFOE in China does come with a cost.
 You’re probably wondering: after I spend hours trying to understand the Chinese taxation system, how much will I have to pay in legal fees to get my company up and running in China?

-The short answer is that it depends on whether you will hire a consultant to guide you through the process, or will you opt for a DIY approach - which is not recommended due to the complexity of the process.
+The short answer is that it depends on whether you will hire a consultant to guide you through the process or opt for a DIY approach – the DIY approach is not recommended due to the complexity of the process.
 Setting up a WFOE in China could cost you up to $100,000 if you hire an international law company to assist you, but there are more affordable options through local consultants.
-If you would like to learn more about the types of costs you will incur, and what the most cost-effective options are for choosing your China business partner, take a look at our blog which explains these in detail.
+If you would like to learn more about the types of costs you will incur and the most cost-effective options for choosing your China business partner, take a look at our blog, which explains these in detail.

 The process of setting up a Wholly Foreign-Owned Enterprise in China can be overwhelming for people and organisations who are unfamiliar with the process.
-It is really important to understand how it all works before you start - to avoid mistakes that could increase costs and cause delays.
-It is always a good idea to consult experts in the matter to ensure your application is handled quickly and efficiently.
+It is imperative to understand how it all works before you start - to avoid mistakes that could increase costs and cause delays.
+It is always a good idea to consult experts to ensure your application is handled quickly and efficiently.

 Hongda has a team well-versed with the intricacies of establishing a WFOE.
 Our experts help you navigate the bureaucracies of the system for a stress-free setup process.
 If you have any questions regarding the process or how Hongda can assist you, please feel free to leave a comment below, or schedule a complimentary consultation with our experts.